JavaScript Promises part 2: Going deeper with Promises

 Notice how, unlike before, we reject the promise by throwing an error, rather than, as before, manually calling a rejection callback.
 This has the same effect, i.e. results in the promise being rejected.

 So our first then() essentially returns a rejected promise, with the reason 'Oh no'.
-And because it's a rejected promise, this means the callback passed to our second then() will not fire - because it's a fulfilment callback (first param), not a rejected callback (second param).
+Because it's a rejected promise, this means the callback passed to our second then() won't fire - because it's a fulfilment callback (first param), not a rejected callback (second param).

 So our second then() doesn't have any effect.
 Instead, JavaScript immediately looks down the promise chain for an error handler (as noted above, if it doesn't find one, an uncaught exception error is thrown.)